orwa84/asynchronous-learning-concept/README.md

 ## [2] Format

-Platforms or learning systems that allow individual students to effectively work on their "missing skills" or "competences" on their free time prior to the beginning of the bootcamp are called "asynchronou", and are ideal for the purpose of preparing the students for the bootcamp's synchronous experience.
+Platforms or learning systems that allow individual students to effectively work on their "missing skills" or "competences" on their free time prior to the beginning of the bootcamp are called "asynchronous", and are ideal for the purpose of preparing the students for the bootcamp's synchronous experience.

-The following asynchronous formats are common:
+The following asynchronous formats are common nowadays:
 1. Video tutorials (YouTube)
 2. Project-based, paid online courses (Udemy, Coursera, etc.)
 3. Interactive challenges ([CodeWars](https://www.codewars.com/kata/latest/my-languages?beta=false), HackerRank, etc.)